miraisolutions/xlconnect/cran-comments.md

-** This submission should be published only if XLConnectJars 1.0.0 is ready to be published **
+** This submission should be published shortly after XLConnectJars 1.0.0 **

 # Test Environments
 * Ubuntu 18.04 on Travis CI